nginx/unit-docs/source/howto/mediawiki.rst

                   },
                   {
                       "action": {
-                          "pass": "applications/mw_index"
+                          "pass": "applications/mw/index"
                       }
                   }
               ]
           },

           "applications": {
-              "mw_direct": {
+              "mw": {
                   "type": "php",
-                  "user": ":nxt_term:`mw_user <Username that Unit runs the app as, with access to /path/to/mediawiki/>`", "root": "/path/to/mediawiki/"
+                  "user": ":nxt_term:`mw_user <Username that Unit runs the app as, with access to /path/to/mediawiki/>`", "targets": {
+                      "direct": {
+                          "root": "/path/to/mediawiki/"
                       },

-              "mw_index": {
+                      "index": {
-                  "type": "php",
-                  "user": ":nxt_term:`mw_user <Username that Unit runs the app as, with access to /path/to/mediawiki/>`", "root": "/path/to/mediawiki/",
+                          "root": "/path/to/mediawiki/",
                           "script": "index.php"
                       }
                   }
               }
+          }
+      }

    .. note::

-      The difference between the apps is their usage of the :samp:`script` :ref:`setting <configuration-php>`.
-Here, :samp:`mw_index` specifies the
+      The difference between the :samp:`pass` targets is their usage of the :samp:`script` :ref:`setting <configuration-php>`:

+      - The :samp:`direct` target runs the :samp:`.php` script from the URI or defaults to :samp:`index.php` if the URI omits it.
-      :samp:`script` that Unit runs for *any* URIs the app receives.
-In contrast, the :samp:`mw_direct` app serves URIs that reference a specific :samp:`.php` file by running it; if there's no file specified, it defaults to :samp:`index.php`.
+      - The :samp:`index` target specifies the :samp:`script` that Unit runs for *any* URIs the target receives.

 #.
 Assuming the config above is saved as :file:`mediawiki.json`: